Conferences & Events

 - Seeking Evidence of Impact papers discuss the gathering evidence of the impact of teaching and learning innovations and current practices.

 About the EDUCAUSE Taxonomy

-The EDUCAUSE Taxonomy, an expert-created hierarchical categorical listing of over 400 terms, helps you more easily explore topics and find specific documents in the association’s extensive collection of online information resources.
+The EDUCAUSE Taxonomy, an expert-created listing of over 230 terms, helps you more easily explore topics and find specific documents in the association’s extensive collection of online information resources.
 The EDUCAUSE Taxonomy is applied to all library resources.
 It is divided into seven categories.
-Each topic is further broken down into subtopics, some of which include more narrowly focused nested topics.
+Each topic is further broken down into subtopics.

 - Information Systems and Services

 - Information Technology Management and Leadership

 - Infrastructure and Emerging Technologies

 Folksonomy is the practice and method of collaboratively creating and managing tags to annotate and categorize content.
 Folksonomy is a bottom-up classification system that emerged from social tagging.
 The EDUCAUSE Folksonomy contains a list of user-contributed terms used to tag content.
 Term pages in the EDUCAUSE Library Folksonomy are user-contributed and user-tagged.